 Extended Education students are not generally eligible for student health insurance (international students are the exception).
 Extended Education students meeting certain criteria may petition for student health insurance.
 Students must meet with an advisor for review and signoff of their academic plan as a non-degree seeking student.

 If an insurance charge is added to your account and you do not want insurance, you are advised to waive the insurance online in your My Buckeye Link using the “Select/Waive Coverage” link under the Finances section.

 International students are required to purchase the Comprehensive OSU Student Health Insurance Plan.
 International students who wish to submit a request for exemption from coverage will need to complete an International Student Health Insurance Waiver from.
 Visit the Student Health Insurance website for additional information.

-Tuition and fees can be paid using several different methods.
+Tuition and fees can be paid using several methods.
 Students can permit parents, guardians or others to make a payment to their tuition and fees.
 To review the payment options available, visit the Office of Business and Finance website and select the "Pay Tuition" icon.
-Also note that paper statements will not be generated.
+Note that paper statements will not be generated.
 The official statement from The Ohio State University is your Statement of Account which will include your assigned due date.

 To make a payment online: